Andri-L/DroneVision-Analytics/README.md

 ### Requirements
 To use this project, you need:
-- An environment compatible with Google Colab.
+- Work with Google Colab using the Noteebook file.
-- Updated libraries, including OpenCV, NumPy, and other dependencies required for person detection.
+- Updated libraries, including OpenCV, NumPy, and other dependencies in the requirements.txt file
-- Images or videos in an eagle-eye view to enable proper people detection.
+- A video in an eagle-eye view to enable proper people detection.

 # About the Code
 ## Code Update